Azure/azure-cli/doc/how_to_introduce_breaking_changes.md

 **Deprecate**

 Declaring deprecation in `_breaking_change.py` is similar to deprecation when authoring commands.
+It is recommended to use this method rather than declaring deprecate_info when defining a command or argument.
 You can use the following method to declare deprecation:

 * `announce_command_group_deprecate`: Deprecating a command group.
 * `announce_command_deprecate`: Deprecating a command.